 There's a reason why chamomile has been used as an herbal remedy for centuries: its soothing properties have been harnessed to help with sleep, digestion, and stress relief.
 When brewed, this tea produces a gorgeous golden-yellow cup.
 The slightly sweet and earthy taste of chamomile is a crowd-pleaser, known to help calm and relax the body and mind.

 To brew, bring water to a boil and steep the chamomile for 3 - 5 minutes.
 Chamomile has an agreeable, mellow taste coupled with an apple-like aroma.
-The Egyptian varieties that Stash is made from tend to taste even brighter and sweeter.
+The Egyptian varieties of chamomile that make up our tea tend to taste even brighter and sweeter.
 Adjust flavor by adding a squeeze of lemon or honey.
 Chamomile is caffeine-free and perfect for a pre-bedtime beverage.